 Expanding Compound, Part II

-We’re looking to expand our investment team at Compound by hiring a non-partner investor with at least 3 years of full-time work experience (some may equate this to a Principal role at other firms).
+We’re looking to expand our investment team at Compound by hiring a non-partner investor with at least 3 years of full-time work experience (some may equate this to a Principal or Junior Partner role at other firms).
 Ideal candidates will also have prior investing (angel/venture) or early-stage operating experience.

 This person will work moderately autonomously across all aspects of the investment process as well as broader firm operations and initiatives.
 This role must be based in either New York City (preferred) or San Francisco.